Etimo/photo-garden/README.md

 # Docker

-Docker can now be used to run a full dev environment.
-Just run:
+Docker can be used to run a full dev environment.
+Just run (after following the setup procedure in the previous section):

 ```
+./docker-build.sh # Only if there are new dependencies since the last rebuild
+docker-compose up --detach db
-docker-compose up --build
+docker-compose up
 ```

-All apps are run in the same container using [pm2](https://pm2.keymetrics.io).
-This will also setup a database, initial schema and run all needed migrations (depending on the state of your db).
-Read more about db and migrations further down.

 The following services will be exposed to your machine when docker compose is running: